geOcom 2025 at Rennes

 Status of the geOrchestra Helm chart and roadmap - concrete implications

-GAIA - Making a Le Nôtre Garden of Your Data Infrastructure
+GAIA - Designing Your Data Infrastructure Like a Le Nôtre Garden

 An overview of a geOrchestra platform, the interlinks between components, and the inconsistencies between the different information provided by the platform.